How to use this toolkit

 Supporting the efficient delivery of cancer services

 This toolkit is a resource to assist health system leaders, and policy and program developers in implementing innovative models of care that will support the efficient delivery of cancer services and help address inequities in cancer care.
 Developed in response to challenges identified by provincial and territorial cancer programs, the toolkit includes examples from cancer systems within Canada and around the world that can be scaled and spread to local, regional, provincial and territorial cancer programs.
 These models can help optimize health human resources and improve access and outcomes for equity-denied communities including First Nations, Inuit, and Métis, people with low income, members of racialized communities or people living in rural and remote communities.

 The toolkit is intended to support uptake of efficient and equity-focused models of care in the following areas:

 - Improve the coordination between the cancer system and primary care at key points in a person’s cancer journey to better support them

 - Optimize the scope of practice of cancer team members to enhance access to excellent cancer care closer to home and improve staff resiliency and satisfaction

 - Leverage cancer networks and network models to support collaborative, person-centred care, especially in rural and remote communities

-Innovations in virtual and digital health and navigation can also enhance the benefit of innovative models of care within these three areas and have been highlighted throughout the toolkit.
+Innovations in virtual and digital health and patient navigation also enhance the benefits of these innovative models of care and are highlighted throughout the toolkit.

-Planning and implementing new models of care require careful administrative, operational and cultural consideration.
+Planning and implementing new models of care require careful consideration of administrative, operational and cultural factors.
 Organizations should consider the following in the planning phase:

 Consider how remuneration policies may impose challenges or incentivize participation when introducing connected care models or multidisciplinary clinics.